-I am always amazed at what customers say to us regarding their knowledge and skill when adding guitar parts.
+I am always amazed at what customers say to us regarding their knowledge and skill when adding guitar necks and parts.
 The supply and demand for inexpensive guitar parts is huge.
 So we try and satisfy customers with a great experience but inevitably their self skill expectations are extremely high.
 However their skill levels appear almost non-existent.
 If you’re a guitar player please be aware of what one of my favorite Dirty Harry (Clint Eastwood) lines is from the 1973 movie Magnum Force.
 Just after Harry has knocked-off the last bad guy, he said, “A man’s got to know his limitations.”
 That goes for hobbyists as well.

 The practical people among us might say, “Wait, I know my limits!”
 But I would suggest that they don’t.
 For example, many of us believe that we can’t do certain things because we weren’t born with talent.
 I run into this sometimes when I’m out playing music.
 People will say, “I wish I could play guitar like that!”
 I’ll ask them, “Then why don’t you?” most times, the answer is inevitably, “I just don’t have the talent for it”.